KeyPears is a simple federated encrypted messaging system for communication and

 How it works

-All cryptographic operations — key derivation, Diffie-Hellman key exchange, encryption, and proof of work — execute client-side.
+All cryptographic operations — key derivation, key encapsulation, encryption, signing, and proof of work — execute client-side.
 Servers store only ciphertext and never possess the keys needed to decrypt it.

 For a concise protocol overview, read the whitepaper.